ppryanichek/100-days-of-code/log.md

 **Today`s Progress**: Today I worked with List and ArrayList, made a simple timer that counts the program's runtime (made it in package).

+### Day 9: October 22, Tuesday

+**Today`s Progress**: Learned about memory management in Java, stack and heap, and Garbage Collector.

+Worked with regular expressions and wrote a program to check the PIN code (from CodeWars).

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)